aligomaa56/my-portfolio/DOMAIN-FIX.md

 - Use [whatsmydns.net](https://www.whatsmydns.net/) to check if your DNS has propagated
 - Make sure all asset paths in your code are relative (using `./`) instead of absolute paths
 - Check your browser cache - try viewing your site in incognito/private mode
+- If you've made changes to your site, always run the deployment script to ensure both domains receive the updates

 If issues persist after 48 hours, contact Vercel support.